-Northern Ireland Retail Movement Scheme (NIRMS): how the scheme will work
+Northern Ireland Retail Movement Scheme (NIRMS): how the scheme works

-The Windsor Framework establishes a new way to move retail goods for final consumers such as food, pet food and food contact materials from Great Britain into Northern Ireland.
+The Windsor Framework established a new way to move retail goods for final consumers such as food, pet food and food contact materials from Great Britain into Northern Ireland.

-Businesses moving these goods will be able to benefit from the new arrangements provided in the Windsor Framework by registering for the Northern Ireland Retail Movement Scheme (NIRMS).
+Businesses moving these goods are able to benefit from the arrangements provided in the Windsor Framework by registering for the Northern Ireland Retail Movement Scheme (NIRMS).
+Further details can be found in NIRMS: how to register on GOV.UK.

-In the Windsor Framework arrangements covered by the NIRMS scheme, goods will be moved based on a single General Certificate for eligible consignments, supported by a packing list.
+In the Windsor Framework arrangements covering the NIRMS scheme, eligible consignments can be moved based on a single General Certificate, supported by a packing list.

-There will be no need for an official veterinary or plant health inspector to approve the documentation.
-Instead, goods will move based on a trader declaration under the authority of the UK competent authority.
+There is no need for an official veterinary or plant health inspector to approve the documentation.
+Instead, goods move based on a trader declaration under the authority of the UK competent authority.

 Eligible goods include Great Britain origin products, Northern Ireland products processed in Great Britain, and EU origin products and those goods on the Rest of World approved list.